exogen/npm-shell-debug/README.md

 shopt
 ```

-If you're experience any errors when running something in `scripts`, or when
+If you're experiencing any errors when running something in `scripts`, or when
-you install a package that runs `postinstall`, then installing this package
+you install a package that has a `postinstall`, then installing this package
-might help you debug why the `script` is broken.
+might help you debug why the command fails on your machine.